alckasoc/WeaverOfTasks/README.md

 ## Getting Started

+**Disclaimer**: Ensure you have Docker as TaskWeaver will require this to run.
+Optionally, you can run with local execution with TaskWeaver.
+Check the [docs](https://microsoft.github.io/TaskWeaver/docs/FAQ#q-why-taskweaver-fails-and-the-logs-say-failed-to-connect-to-dockerdaemon) for more information.

 1. Download the Kaggle [wildfires dataset](https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires/data).
 For this step, ensure that your `.kaggle/kaggle.json` is correctly configured in the `Installation` section above.
 Ensure you are in the root directory.

 ```